-The "OFF" position disconnects all tractor electrical circuits with the exception of the charger, lift, lights, and accessory receptacle.
-These circuits are active with the key in either the "OFF" or "ON" position.
-The clockwise "ON" position allows power to be applied to the drive motor and PTO equipment.
+The clockwise "ON" position allows power to be applied to the drive motor and PTO operated equipment.
+The "OFF" position disconnects these electrical circuits.
+The charger, lift, lights, horn and accessory receptacle are active with the key in either the "OFF" or "ON" position.